An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 A sign for car parking in Georgia.

-A typical parking lot in Kobuleti on the Black Sea Coast.
+A parking sign in Kobuleti on the Black Sea Coast.

-Is it easy to find a car park in Tbilisi?
+Is it easy to find a car park in Georgia?

-Parking in Tbilisi can be difficult – another reason I advise against driving in the city.
+Parking in Tbilisi is difficult – just one more reason to avoid driving in the capital.

 Tbilisi, Kutaisi and Batumi all have their own parking payment systems.
 Passes can be purchased online: